4. Assembling the Zumo 32U4 kit

 - Place the blade’s mounting tabs on top of the main board so that the holes line up with the two front mounting holes and the two screws through the blade, main board, and chassis.
 Replace the nuts underneath the chassis and tighten the screws.

-- Plug the LCD into the matching female header on top of the main board; the display should cover the buzzer.
+- Plug the display into the matching female header on top of the main board; the display should cover the buzzer.
+You can optionally use one more 3/16″ #2-56 screw to secure the OLED display to the standoff.

 Front sensor array